BSO

 The bottom line is, in the "real world," even in radio, you don't get to have everything your way, and, at the end of the day, that's what this was really all about.

 The switch to a podcast will give Dwight all the creative control he wants, but also has certain drawbacks.
 Eventually all of what we now call "radio" will be some form of podcast, but that day ain't now.
 Traditional broadcast radio still has the advantage of being freely available over the air to nearly all the population, while podcasts still have a limited, tech-savvy audience that makes it hard to draw the numbers necessary to sell advertising.
 Soon that won't be a barrier, when digital becomes the only medium, but at present most successful podcasts are primarily supplements to programs that are also available on the airwaves.
-That doesn't mean Dwight can't succeed, but it does mean he has to show persistence, patience and a knack for economics not common among liberals.
+That doesn't mean Dwight can't succeed, but it does mean he has to show persistence, patience and a knack for economics.

 Having knocked around the Valley radio scene myself, I wrote on Dwight's Facebook page the following appraisal of the radio profession: